Alaa El Baba: 2016–2019: Early career

 El Baba joined Ansar in 2016 on a three-year contract.
 On 9 July 2019, El Baba announced his decision to retire from football, stating that "his current goal is to return to his working life and focus on building a future for himself and his family".
 However, on 21 August El Baba retracted his decision.

 2019–20: Loan to Safa

 On 22 August 2019, El Baba moved on a one-year loan to Safa from Ansar.
 Prior to the loan move, El Baba renewed his contract with Ansar for a further year, with the contract due to expire in 2020.

 2020–21 season

 On 15 August 2020, El Baba signed a three-year contract with Ansar.
 In 2020–21, he helped Ansar win their first league title since 2007, and their 14th overall.
 El Baba also helped Ansar win the double, beating Nejmeh in the 2020–21 Lebanese FA Cup final on penalty shoot-outs.

 Tadamon Sour

 In July 2021, El Baba was sent on loan to Tadamon Sour.
 After his contract had expired with Ansar, El Baba signed for Tadamon Sour on a permanent deal in July 2022.

+Příbram

+On 9 April 2023, Czech National Football League club Příbram announced the signing of El Baba.
+However, he did not play a single match for the A-team, and left the club after the season.